MainUddin1223/Luxurious-moto/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+## Collaboration
+***
+Give instructions on how to collaborate with your project.
+> Maybe you want to write a quote in this part.
+> Should it encompass several lines?
+> This is how you do it.
 ### `npm test`

 Launches the test runner in the interactive watch mode.\